 25. The Railway shall be carried through the property of Messieurs Thomas Oliver and William Creswick Lomas Oliver [Waterhouse mill], by means of a viaduct with open arches, and the Company shall not, at any time hereafter, partially or wholly close up such arches, without the consent in writing of the Local Board of Health for the district of Bollington, and also of the owner or owners, for the time being, of the lands on either side of all the said arches, first had and obtained for that purpose.

-This is interesting because Bollington Urban District Council were very concerned at the Railway Co.s first proposal which was to build an earth embankment across the valley of the river Dean.
+This is interesting because Bollington Urban District Council were very concerned at the Railway Co.’s first proposal which was to build an earth embankment across the valley of the river Dean.
 Their concern was that foul air from toilets and other sanitary installations would become trapped between the canal embankment and the new railway embankment to the serious detriment of the local inhabitants!
 They wanted arches so that the wind could blow through and ventilate the area.
-A reasonable concern when you realise that the town wouldn’t have a sewer system for another 40 years!
+A reasonable concern when you realise that the town was, at that time, just beginning to install a drainage system, which emptied into the river in its early years!

-The goods yard, in the background, appears to have been discontinued by this time.
+The goods yard, in the background, appears to have been discontinued by the 1960s.

-The local railway historian, Basil Jeuda, is looking for coloured pictures of the Macclesfield, Bollington & Marple Railway for the last decade or two before closure.
-If you have any pictures or slides from this era please contact the webmaster and I’ll put you in touch!
+The local railway historian, Basil Jeuda, is looking for coloured pictures of the Macclesfield, Bollington & Marple Railway for the last decade or two before closure – 1950s and 60s.
+If you have any pictures, slides or films from this era please contact the webmaster and I’ll put you in touch!